reppy4620/pvits/README.md

 x-vits
 ===

-This repo contains experiments about VITS.
+This repo contains experiments for confirming performance of PeriodVITS.

 Main model is some modification version of PeriodVITS.
 - PeriodVITS